machulsky61/SOR-Method/README.md

 # Successive over-relaxation

 This repository contains the implementation of a program to analyze the convergence of the **SOR** (_Successive Over-Relaxation_) method for solving linear systems, considering different values of the parameter ω.
-This is a **_Computational Linear Algebra_** assignment.
-For more, check out my repository on [linear algebra](https://github.com/machulsky61/linear-algebra).
+This is a [Computational Linear Algebra](https://github.com/machulsky61/linear-algebra) assignment.

 ## Table of Contents
 - [Introduction](#introduction)